hackclub/hackclub/clubs/README.md

 #### Introduction Presentation

-The purpose of the introduction presentation is to tell members what Hack Club is, what you're going to be doing throughout the year, when you meet, and, most importantly, get them excited about the club.
+The purpose of the introduction presentation is to tell members what Hack Club is, what you're going to be doing throughout the year, when you meet, and, _most importantly_, get them excited about the club.

 The beginning of the previously mentioned slideshow presentation contains slides to run with the introduction presentation.

-#### Learning Names Activity
+#### Name Game

-The learning names game is a good way to warm up the atmosphere of the club and get people who don't already know each other a bit more familiar.
+The name game is a simple icebreaker activity that will warm the atmosphere and make club members more comfortable around each other.
 This will be especially helpful to freshman, who probably don't yet know people from the higher grades.

 Have the club members gather in large circle.
 Start by saying your name and a mnemonic for it (ex.
 "Hey everyone, I'm Zach.
 Zany Zach.").
-Then have the person to your left do the same for their name and then say your name an mnemonic (ex.
+Then have the person to your left do the same and then repeat what you said (ex.
 "I'm Jolly Jane.
 And he is Zany Zach").
 Then have the person to their left do the same and then say the names and mnemonics for everyone that has gone so far, in order.
 Continue doing this through the whole circle until everyone has gone.
+This will get significantly more difficult (and fun!) as more people go -- if someone gets completely stuck, encourage others to help them out.

 #### First Website Workshop